mhein804/ds334final_project/README.md

 # Wine of The World DS 334 Final

 Here is my final project for Data Visualization 334 at SLU.
 In this project I found a data set containing wine reviews from around the world.
-I wanted to see how wine production looked in different countries, which varieties were produced where, and how the price impacted the points rating.
+I wanted to see how wine production looked in different countries, which varieties were produced where, and how the price and points were related.

 Important Variables: